ricmmartins/azure-vpn-aws/README.md

  ### 9. Download the configuration file

- Please note that you need to change the Vendor, Platform and Software to Generic once Azure isn't a valid option:
+ Please note that you need to change the Vendor, Platform and Software to **Generic** since Azure isn't a valid option:

  ![downloadconfig](images/downloadconfig.png)